airtidy/railstest/README.md

 When you see the front page, you will see a `##Display best girl ranking here:##`.
 Please implement this view.

 This view needs to display the overall (global) ranking for all the girls according to the rankings set by every user, so you will need to implement the calculation and display the result on the front page.
+(Make sure to write tests too!)

 Make a pull request with your modifications.